List of Canadian soldiers executed for military offences: Pte. Joseph LaLancette

-Joseph LaLancette was born on 1 September 1895 in London.
+Joseph LaLancette was born on 1 September 1895 in London, Ontario.
 After enlisting in Quebec City, LaLancette arrived in France as part of a reinforcement of the 22nd Battalion.

+On December 29, 1916, absent from trenches for four hours, causing another man to take his place.
+Sentenced to 14 days F.P.

 On 6 April 1917, just before the attack on Vimy Ridge, LaLancette went absent and was shortly arrested together with Gustave Comté.
 Both soldiers faced separate courts-martial, charged with desertion.
 Both LaLancette and Comté were found guilty and sentenced to death.

 At 04:45 on 3 July 1917, LaLancette and Comté were executed by firing squad.
 LaLancette's remains are now located in Aix-Noulette Communal Cemetery Extension, Plot I, Row F, Grave 21.

 Pte.
 Côme Laliberté

 Côme Laliberté was born on 24 March 1893 in Lotbinière (Quebec).
 During March 1915 he enlisted in the 41st Battalion, travelling with them to England in June 1915.
 Before the end of 1915, Laliberté already had several entries on his conduct sheet.